PBergstrom90/SecureIoTSensor/README.md

 ### Grafana Security
 - **Access Control**: Set up authentication in Grafana using OAuth or other strong authentication methods.
 Restrict access to dashboards based on user roles.
 - **HTTPS for Grafana**: Ensure that Grafana is served over HTTPS, to protect data displayed on the dashboards.

-### Additional Security Considerations
-- **Software Updates**: Regularly update the firmware on the ESP32 and software on the Raspberry Pi to protect against vulnerabilities.
-- **Firewalls and Network Segmentation**: On the Raspberry Pi, configure firewall rules to restrict access to only the necessary ports (e.g., port 8883 for secure MQTT).
-Segment the network to reduce the attack surface.
-- **Logging and Monitoring**: Enable logging on both the MQTT broker and InfluxDB to monitor for unusual activity.
-Grafana alerts can also be set up for monitoring abnormal temperature values.
-- **Backup and Recovery**: Ensure that InfluxDB is backed up regularly, and that a disaster recovery plan is in place.

-## Professional Validity
-This setup is suitable for professional environments and adheres to the Cyber Resilience Act's principles of:
-- Secure communication via mTLS
-- Data protection through encryption and access control
-- System resilience through regular updates, backups, and monitoring.

-By following these best practices, you ensure that the system is resilient, secure, and scalable.

 ## Technologies Used
 - **ESP32**: Microcontroller for reading sensor data and sending it over MQTT.